syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    your additions to it for future Emacs sessions sessions then use `M-x customize-option isearchp-filter-predicates-alist'.

-   If option `isearchp-lazy-dim-filter-failures-flag' is non-nil then search hits that are skipped because they are removed by filtering are nevertheless lazy-highlighted, but using a face that dims the background.
+   If option `isearchp-lazy-dim-filter-failures-flag' is non-`nil' then search hits that are skipped because they are removed by filtering are nevertheless lazy-highlighted, but using a face that dims the background.
 You can toggle this highlighting of